 David Jones (e.g. Bowie) was born on 8th January 1947 at 40 Stansfield Road, Brixton, London SW9.

-Bowie was always artistic and left school with one O-Level in art, and started work in an advertising agency in Soho, but his real passion was always music.
+Bowie was always artistic and left school with an O-Level in art.
+He started his working life in an advertising agency in Soho, but his real passion was always music.

-In his teens he either played in, or fronted numerous ‘minor league’ club type bands throughout the 60’s, such as The King Bees / The Manish Boys / The Lower Third – mainly playing ‘covers’ of r&b numbers, and all of whom would play (albeit, way down the bottom of the bill) regularly at the legendary ‘Marquee’ club at 100 Wardour Street in Soho W1.
+In his teens he either played in, or fronted, numerous ‘minor league’ club type bands throughout the 60’s, such as The King Bees / The Manish Boys / The Lower Third – mainly playing ‘covers’ of r&b numbers – all of these bands would play (albeit, way down the bottom of the bill) regularly down at the legendary ‘Marquee’ club at 100 Wardour Street in Soho W1.

 Bowie split with is manager Ken Pitt and moved out of Manchester Street, and rented a couple of rooms in a magnificent but extremely run-down, gothic mansion called Haddon Hall in the London Borough of Bromley.

 Whilst plotting his next career path, Bowie kept his ‘end in’ so to speak, by running an ‘Arts Lab’ at a pub in Beckenham high street called ‘The Three Tunns’ – where he would perform his music, whilst encouraging the attendees to present their own music, poetry and literature – via sort of ‘open mike’ sessions.